GabrielaSinastre/Advanced-ReactJS/Section09-Re-rendersExplained/section09-8.md

     ```
     - When setState is invoked, react knows to re-render the parent.
 It calls the parent function or the parent functional component and compares the outputs before and after the state change.
 The result is a locally defined object within the parent function that is recreated each time, leading to an object that is returning false for before and after of the child objects, meaning the child will re-render too, which is now clearly proven for us.

-    - Consider what happens if, instead of directly re-rendering the child component, we pass it as a prop at the location where the parent component is rendered, the child definition object is created and passed as a child prop upon state update in the parent
+    - Consider what happens if, instead of directly re-rendering the child component, we pass it as a prop at the location where the parent component is rendered, the child definition object is created and passed as a child prop upon state update in the parent.

     ```
     const Parent = ({ child }) => {
       const [state, setState] = useState();